stoyanr/Wordcounter/README.md

 + Uses [Producer / Consumer](http://en.wikipedia.org/wiki/Producer-consumer_problem) for counting the words in parallel threads while reading them.
 A single producer task reads all files to strings and puts them in a `BlockingQueue`.
 Multiple consumer threads take strings from the queue and count their words, accumulating the result in a `ConcurrentHashMap`.
 + Uses [Fork / Join](http://docs.oracle.com/javase/tutorial/essential/concurrency/forkjoin.html) for performing analysis on the word counts.
 With large maps, a `RecursiveTask` forks itself until reaching the desired concurrency level and then joins the results.
 + Uses [NIO.2](http://docs.oracle.com/javase/tutorial/essential/io/fileio.html) for traversing directory trees and reading files.
-+ Makes heavy use of functional interfaces and [lambdas](http://openjdk.java.net/projects/lambda/) in order to pass functions rather than data when appropriate.
++ Makes heavy use of [functional interfaces](http://www.lambdafaq.org/what-is-a-functional-interface/) and [lambdas](http://openjdk.java.net/projects/lambda/) in order to pass functions rather than data when appropriate.
-+ There are comprehensive **unit and performance tests** for the two most important classes.
++ There are comprehensive unit and performance tests for the two most important classes.
-+ As usual, the code is **clean, well-structured, and easy to read**.
++ As usual, the code is clean, well-structured, and easy to read.
 Formatting, naming, and comments are uniform and consistent.
-A lot of attention has been put in the appropriate use of both object-oriented and functional programming techniques.
+A lot of attention has been put to the appropriate use of both object-oriented and functional programming techniques.

 ### History

-Similarly to [Feeder](https://github.com/stoyanr/Feeder), [Feeder](https://github.com/stoyanr/Todor), and [Hanoier](https://github.com/stoyanr/Hanoier), Wordcounter was originally created in November 2012 for an internal "geeks" contest at [SAP](http://www.sap.com).
+Similarly to [Feeder](https://github.com/stoyanr/Feeder), [Todor](https://github.com/stoyanr/Todor), and [Hanoier](https://github.com/stoyanr/Hanoier), Wordcounter was originally created in November 2012 for an internal "geeks" contest at [SAP](http://www.sap.com).
 The contest task requested to implement an algorithm using Fork / Join and lambdas that analyzes all files in a directory and finds the ten most used words in the files together with how many times they occur.
-Rather than simply sticking with Fork / Join, I attempted to find the most suitable parallel approach for this task, which led me to some interesting discoveries.
+Rather than simply sticking with Fork / Join, I tried to find the most suitable parallel approach for this particular task, which led me to choose Producer / Consumer for the core word counting logic.

 ## <a id="CommandLineInterface"></a>Command Line Interface